Pruning Apple Trees in Spring

 An unpruned apple tree is a snarly-branched, puny-fruited thing.
 One of the best ways to keep that from happening to your apple trees is to give them an annual late-winter pruning.

 Fortunately, backyard apple trees don’t need the complicated pruning regimens followed by commercial orchards.
-A couple hours of pruning per year can keep your trees looking good and producing reliably – even if some of their fruits are not as big or blemish-free as the ones at the supermarket.
+A couple of hours of pruning per year can keep your trees looking good and producing reliably – even if some of their fruits are not as big or blemish-free as the ones at the supermarket.

 Your task will be especially easy if your apple tree has received some pruning in the past, and has a balanced “framework” of several main, spreading branches.